Irritable mares are unable to ovulate because there is not enough Calcium in the feed today.

 ♦ Protect mare from mineral and bone loss due to fetal demand

 Horses are athletes.
 For them the importance of Calcium includes:

 ♦ Conduction of nerve impulses to the muscles

 ♦ Muscle contraction of the legs and body

 ♦ Strong bones and teeth

-♦ Helps prevent lactic acid buildup in the muscle and fatigue
+♦ Helps prevent muscle soreness and fatigue

 ♦ Shorter recovery times while maintaining muscle mass

 Every time your horse exerts himself, he loses valuable minerals.

 Minerals must be replaced daily for basic health, all the way to peak performance.